-Rule 1.
+Rule 7.
 Times for taking action; expiration on Saturday, Sunday, or holiday.
 Whenever periods of time are specified in these rules in days, calendar days are intended.
 When the day, or the last day, fixed by statute or by or under these rules for taking any action or paying any fee in the Patent Office falls on Saturday, Sunday, or on a holiday within the District of Columbia, the action may be taken, or the fee paid, on the next succeeding day which is not a Saturday, Sunday, or a holiday.
-See rule 304 for time for appeal or for commencing civil action.
+See rule 294 for time for appeal or for commencing civil action.

-The holidays in the District of Columbia are: New Year's Day, January 1; Washington's Birthday, February 22; Memorial Day, May 30; Independence Day, July 4; Labor Day (first Monday in September); Veterans' Day, November 11; Thanksgiving Day (fourth Thursday in November); Christmas Day, December 25; Inauguration Day (January 20, every four years).
+As of January 1, 1971, the holidays in the District of Columbia are: New Year's Day, January 1; Washington's Birthday, the third Monday in February: Memorial Day, the last Monday in May: Independence Day, July 4: Labor Day, the first Monday in September: Columbus Day, the second Monday in October: Veterans' Day, the fourth Monday in October:

+Thanksgiving Day, the fourth Thursday in November; Christmas Day, December 25; Inauguration Day (January 20, every four years).
 Whenever a holiday falls on a Sunday, the following day (Monday) is also a holiday.
 Ex.
 Order 10,358; 17 F.R.
 5269.